arabidopsis/nnfasta/README.md

 # nnfasta

-Neural Net efficient fasta Dataset for Training.
+Lightweight Neural Net efficient FASTA dataset suitable for training.

 Should be memory efficient across process boundaries.
-So useful as input to torch/tensorflow dataloaders etc.
+So useful as input to torch/tensorflow dataloaders with multiple workers etc.

-Presents a list of fasta files as a simple `abc.Sequence` so you can inquire about `len(dataset)` and retrieve `Record`s with `dataset[i]`
+Presents a list of fasta files as a simple `abc.Sequence` so you can inquire about `len(dataset)` and retrieve `Record`s randomly with `dataset[i]`

+Uses Python's `mmap.mmap` under the hood.

+The underlying FASTA's should be "well formed" since there is minimal sanity checking done.

 ## Install

-Install:
+Install with:

 ```bash
 pip install nnfasta